SourMesen/Mesen2/COMPILING.md

-### Windows
+## Windows

 1) Open the solution in Visual Studio 2022
-2) Compile as Release/x64
+2) Compile as `Release`/`x64`
-3) Set the startup project to the "UI" project and run
+3) Set the startup project to the `UI` project and run

-### Linux
+## Linux

-To compile Mesen under Linux you will need a version of clang or gcc which supports C++17.
+To build under Linux you need a version of Clang or GCC that supports C++17.

-Additionally, the [.NET 6 SDK](https://learn.microsoft.com/en-us/dotnet/core/install/linux) must also be installed.
+Additionally, SDL2 and the [.NET 6 SDK](https://learn.microsoft.com/en-us/dotnet/core/install/linux) must also be installed.

-Examples:
-`LTO=true make` will compile with clang and LTO.
-`USE_GCC=true LTO=true make` will compile with gcc and LTO.
+Once SDL2 and the .NET 6 SDK are installed, run `make` to compile with Clang.
+To compile with GCC instead, use `USE_GCC=true make`.
+**Note:** Mesen usually runs faster when built with Clang instead of GCC.

+## macOS

+To build macOS, install SDL2 (i.e via Homebrew) and the [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

+Once SDL2 and the .NET 6 SDK are installed, run `make`.